Conformal changepoint localization: Experiments

 \subsubsection{DomainNet: detecting domain shift}

 In this experiment, we tackle the problem of detecting a domain shift using the DomainNet dataset \citep{peng2019moment}, consisting of six diverse domains (e.g., real, sketch, painting).
-Among these, we use the \emph{real} and \emph{sketch} domains to construct a changepoint detection setting.
-Further, we convert all images to grayscale to remove color cues and further increase the similarity between classes.
-Specifically, before the changepoint ($\xi=350$), we observe samples from the real domain, and after $\xi$, we observe samples from the sketch domain, totaling $800$ samples (Figure~\ref{fig:domain_shift_samples}).
+Among these, we use the \emph{real} and \emph{sketch} domains to construct a changepoint localization setting.
+Further, we convert all images to grayscale to remove color cues and increase the similarity between domains.
+Specifically, before the changepoint ($\xi=350$), we observe samples from the real domain, and after $\xi$, we observe samples from the sketch domain, totaling $n=800$ observations.
+Example images are shown in the left panel of Figure~\ref{fig:domain_shift_combined}.
+Since DomainNet was collected via online search, class labels may not perfectly align with visual semantics, making the domain-shift localization problem more challenging.

-We first train a CNN-based classifier to distinguish real images from hand-drawn sketches.
+We first train a CNN classifier on an independent labeled dataset of $2000$ samples to distinguish real images from hand-drawn sketches.
 Although the classifier provides substantial discriminative information, it does not directly translate into distribution-free guarantees for changepoint localization.
-The \conch{} framework bridges this gap by converting classifier outputs into a principled, distribution-free procedure, yielding a narrow confidence set $[350,351]$ that consistently contains the true changepoint (Figure \ref{fig:domain_shift_pvalues}).
+The \conch{} framework bridges this gap by converting classifier outputs into a principled distribution-free procedure via the use of classifier based LLR score introduced in Section~\ref{sec:practical_scores}.
+As shown in Figure~\ref{fig:domain_shift_combined}, the resulting \conch{} $p$-values yield a narrow $95\%$ confidence set $[350,351]$, accurately localizing the true changepoint.